As approved by the membership, April 2018.

 3.11 Closed Meetings – Meetings of Members will be closed to the public except by invitation of the Board.

-3.12 Agenda – The agenda of the Annual Meeting may include:
+3.12 Agenda – The agenda of the Annual Meeting must include the following items

 - Auditor’s Report